If you came directly to this page you may wish to read page one first.

 Fragments of Gothic monuments and "sedia stercoraria"

 A blending of Gothic vertical thrust and Cosmati decoration characterized many of the side altars of the basilica which were removed in the XVIIth century.
-The cloister houses one of the thrones used for the ceremony during which a new pope took possession of St. John Lateran as the new Bishop of Rome.
+The cloister houses one of the thrones used for the ceremony during which a new pope took possession of S. Giovanni in Laterano as the new Bishop of Rome.
 The pope sat on it.
 The cardinals afterwards raised him up singing Suscitans de terra inopem, de stercore erigens pauperem (Psalm 112 - He lifts up the needy from the ground, and he urges the poor away from filth).
 This is clearly what has given this throne the name of stercorary.
 This part of the ceremony was discontinued in the XVIth century.

 (left) XIIIth century column; (centre) XIIth century bronze doors; (right) stone with a mosaic cross and a Jewish inscription